KengoTODA/readthedocs-action/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)
 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

-Work with Read The Docs, then you'll find that PR for documentation needs additional steps like:
+Work with Read the Docs, then you'll find that PR for documentation needs additional steps like:

 * running RTD build for your branch manually, to use its result as staging site [like this](https://github.com/spotbugs/spotbugs/pull/697#issue-201455071), or
 * sharing screenshot to share the updated document [like this](https://github.com/spotbugs/spotbugs/pull/718#issue-205904835).